Sep102/XVim2/SIGNING_Xcode.md

          $ sudo codesign -f -s XcodeSigner /Applications/Xcode.app    (Replace the Xcode path if it is different.)

    This should take a while.

+   Signing Xcode does not re-sign the xcodebuild utility so you may also want to re-sign it to prevent spurious errors when running xcodebuild.
+   In a terminal,

+         $ sudo codesign -f -s XcodeSigner /Applications/Xcode.app/Contents/Developer/usr/bin/xcodebuild    (Replace the Xcode path if it is different.)

 4. Build XVim